 Dear diary: My dearest humans spend a lot of time watching the news on TV that’s all about the national debt and raising taxes.
 I’m afraid they will become so concerned about the government taking all their money that they might decide not to buy doggie treats anymore.
 What good is life without doggie treats?

-Oh, we almost forgot: here is the link to the video, in case you’re wondering now.
+Oh, we almost forgot: here's the video, in case you’re wondering now.
 Please let us know if our sad dog diary is better than the original.
 (I think we nailed it.)
-And that’s a memo.